techidaily/site-win11-tips/source/_posts/streamlining-browsing-efficiency-on-windows.md

 ## How to View Edge's Processes on Windows

- You can see the processes Edge is using in the[Windows Task Manager](https://www.makeuseof.com/how-to-use-windows-task-manager/) .
+ You can see the processes Edge is using in the [Windows Task Manager](https://www.makeuseof.com/how-to-use-windows-task-manager/) .
 This will show you the overall number of running processes but provides few details about what they are for.
 However, it will show you that many of the Edge processes consume minimal system resources.

  You can also look at the browser's built-in Task Manager for a more detailed view.
 You can open this by pressing**Shift+Esc** when Edge is running and selected.
 Here you can see details of the individual processes we mentioned earlier.